appfast-io/docs/docs/intro.md

 #### #3 Generate app name

-You can create a cool app name idea and then your app will be completed in 60 seconds by Appfast Studio.
+You can create a cool app name idea and then your app will be completed in 60 seconds by **Appfast Studio**.

 #### #4 Review and customize